Camacho, Minas Gerais: Geography

-Economic activities
+Economy

 Services and agriculture are the most important economic activities.
 The GDP in 2005 was approximately R$28 million, 9 million reais from services and 17 million reais from agriculture.
 There were 546 rural producers on 15,000 hectares of land (2006).
 42 farms had tractors (2006).
 Approximately 1,800 persons were involved in agriculture.
 The main crops are coffee, rice, beans, and corn.
 There were 6,000 head of cattle (2006).

 There were no banks (2007).
 The motor vehicle fleet had 299 automobiles, 51 trucks, 35 pickup trucks, and 245 motorcycles.

 Health and education

 In the health sector there were 2 public health clinics (2005).
 Patients with more serious health conditions are transported to Formiga or Belo Horizonte.
 Educational needs of 700 students were met by 4 primary schools, 1 middle school, and 1 pre-primary school.